AKSW/sante/readme.md

 ### SANTé in 5 minutes

-In this 5 minutes tutorial we will help you to instantiate your first knowledge base search engine over FOAF ontology using KBox [https://github.com/AKSW/KBox](https://github.com/AKSW/KBox).
+In this 5 minutes tutorial, we will help you to instantiate your first knowledge base search engine over FOAF ontology using KBox [https://github.com/AKSW/KBox](https://github.com/AKSW/KBox).

 1) Download KBox and instantiate the FOAF knowledge graph.